gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Get-AadrmTemplateProperty.md

 Gets the content expiration configuration setting for content that is protected with the template.

 One of the following values is returned:

--- Never.
+- **Never**.
 Indicates that content is available indefinitely.

--- OnDate.
+- **OnDate**.
 Indicates that content expires at a certain fixed date.

--- AfterDays.
+- **AfterDays**.
 Indicates that content is available for the indicated number of days after it is protected.

 ```yaml
 Type: SwitchParameter